Dozens feared trapped in Taiwan after earthquake topples buildings

 (CNN)Dozens of people are missing following a deadly earthquake in Taiwan, with more than 40 feared trapped in a multi-story building tilting perilously in the northeastern city of Hualien.

-The magnitude-6.4 quake struck 22 kilometers (13 miles) north of the city late Tuesday, killing at least five people and injuring 245 people.
+The magnitude-6.4 quake struck 22 kilometers (13 miles) north of the city late Tuesday, killing at least seven people and injuring 258 people.
 It also damaged bridges and buckled roads in the east of the island.

 Video from the site of the quake showed smoke still rising from the collapsed buildings on Wednesday morning, as firefighters patrolled streets covered in rubble.

-Emergency workers used enormous beams, raised with a crane, to prop up the tilting Yun Men Tsui Ti building, a large residential and commercial complex, leaning ominously over the street below.
+Emergency workers used enormous beams, raised with a crane, to prop up the tilting Yun Men Tsui Ti building, a large residential and commercial complex, which leaned ominously over the street below.

-Of 88 people still missing in the city, 17 are believed to be inside a B&B called the Beauty Inn in the Yun Men Tsui Ti building, according to the Tourism Bureau.
+Of 76 people still missing in the city, 16 are believed to be inside a B&B called the Beauty Inn in the Yun Men Tsui Ti building, according to the Tourism Bureau.
+A further 39 residents registered in the building have still not been reached although it's unclear if they were in the building when the quake struck.

 It's one of four buildings in the city which were either tilting or had collapsed, authorities said.

-At the crumbled Marshal Hotel, rescuers reached two hotel workers who had been trapped near the main counter in the lobby, Taiwan's official news agency, CNA, reported Wednesday.
+At the flattened Marshal Hotel, rescuers reached two hotel workers who had been trapped near the main counter in the lobby, Taiwan's official news agency, CNA, reported Wednesday.

 One appeared dazed as he was escorted out by rescue workers.
 The other didn't survive the ordeal.